chase4926/PirateRPG/docs/designdoc.md

   1 attribute point is gained per level along with points being automatically allocated to attributes The player does not start with skills
   The player gains 1 skill point per 5 levels and no attribute points(5,10,15...)
-  It is expected that after 'completing' the game the player will be level 80-100
+  It is expected that after 'completing' the game the player will be level 50
   ## Healing ##
-    The character can buy and find bandages which are used for healing
+    The character can buy and find bandages which are used for healing Different tiers of bandages, level requirement to use higher tiers
   ## Skill Tree ##
     2 Branches(Combat, Naval)
-    Combat branch relates to all things in exploration mode, naval for ship mode If all skills have been 'maxed out' skill points can be put into any of the attributes (Power, Precision, Armor, Vitality)
+    Combat branch relates to all things in exploration mode, naval for ship mode If all skills have been 'maxed out' skill points can be put into any of the attributes (Power, Precision, Armor, max health)
   ## Inventory ##
     3 Tiers of bags
     Each tier has a certain amount of slots (8, 16, 24)